sunbeam-labs/sunbeam/docs/quickstart.rst

 Installation
 ************

-Download a copy of Sunbeam from our GitHub repository, and install.
+On a Linux machine, download a copy of Sunbeam from our GitHub repository, and install.
+We do not currently support non-Linux environments.

 .. code-block:: shell